A smooth relationship or a process never catches anyone’s attention. In the same way, no one ever discusses an approachable or supportive stakeholder.

-Ex – Sponsor of the project, Group heads (IT, HR, Admin, Legal, Travel, Training, Sales, Marketing), key team member in the project/critical resource, senior Executives, government body, supplier, customer, local community, etc.
+Ex – Sponsor of the project, Group heads (IT, HR, Admin, Legal, Travel, Training, Sales, Marketing), a key team member in the project/critical resource, senior Executives, government body, supplier, customer, local community, etc.

-Classify them as per their interest and influence in the project in a 2X2 matrix as shown above.
+Classify them as per their interest and influence in the project in a 2X2 matrix, as shown above.